 Chapman's long and distinguished heritage in intercollegiate sports includes six NCAA national championships in baseball, tennis, and softball.
 Students participate in NCAA Division III athletics, a non-scholarship division.
+In 2011, Chapman became the ninth member of the Southern California Intercollegiate Athletic Conference (SCIAC).

 Approximately 25 percent of Chapman's student body participates in intercollegiate, club, intramural athletics, and physical activity classes.
-Chapman teams and individuals have competed in 84 NCAA playoffs in the past seventeen years, winning two national championships-softball (1995) and baseball (2003)-and 17 regional championships.
-Since 1994, Chapman coaches have received Regional Coach of the Year honors fourteen times.
+Chapman teams and individuals have competed in 81 NCAA playoffs in the past seventeen years, winning two national championships-softball (1995) and baseball (2003)-and 18 regional championships.
+Since 1994, Chapman coaches have received Regional Coach of the Year honors fifteen times.